jjinking/cats-book/NOTES.md

 // res17: String = 123
 ```

 When calling `foldLeft`, `Foldable` method is used if the sequence object doesn't already have `foldLeft` implemented.
+No need to worry about which one is being used.

-To guarantee stack safety, call `foldLeft` with `Eval` as accumulator type.
+To guarantee stack safety when using `foldRight`, use `Eval` as accumulator type.